WHY ARCALYST?

 %

-2 of 30 participants taking ARCALYST had a flare.
-In both cases, the flare happened during a temporary interruption in ARCALYST treatment.
+• 2 of 30 participants taking ARCALYST had a flare.
+In both cases, the flare happened during a temporary interruption (1 to 3 weekly doses) in ARCALYST treatment

-23 of 31 of participants taking placebo had a flare.
-In every case, the flare went away when they were given ARCALYST.
+• 23 of 31 participants taking placebo had a flare.
+In every case, the flare went away after they were given ARCALYST

 97